Virginia Tech: Resilience, Remembrance, Reflection

 The Show

-Stories of (Be)longing took place on April 16, 2017, the actual ten-year anniversary of the shootings.
-In a weekend that was jampacked with remembrance activities all across the university campus, our event was unique.
-Eight storytellers reflected on a variety of experiences from growing up gay in Blacksburg as the child of evangelical preachers to moving to the community in the first few months just after the shootings, from losing a parent that day to jumping out a window to stay alive.
+Stories of (Be)longing took place on April 16, 2017, the actual day of the ten-year anniversary of the shootings.
+In a weekend jampacked with remembrance activities all across the university campus, our event was unique.
+Eight storytellers reflected on a variety of experiences from growing up queer in Blacksburg the child of evangelical preachers to moving into the community in those first few months just after the shootings, from losing a parent on that fateful day to jumping out a window to stay alive.
+Although it was one of my first shows under the banner of StoryMuse, it remains the most powerful to this day.

 The emotional gravity of such an undertaking necessitated an enormous amount of patience, trust-building, care, and commitment–all of which Shannon demonstrated in spades.
 Shannon listened deeply to and honored the needs of participants and us, the commissioning arts presenter.
 Consequently, we all seemed to grow through the process Shannon facilitated.
 As a story coach, she maintained high expectations for participants, always leavened by love and understanding for the complex emotions one tangles with when preparing personal stories for performance.